Crystal

 Here's a better angle.
 I am dwarfed by my gear and I weigh the same as it.

 Luckily, in all of these instances, people have approached me with curiosity and kindness.
-Everyday, sometimes multiples times a day, people come up to me when I am hydrating or using my seat as a table to eat lunch.
+Everyday, sometimes multiples times a day, people approach me when I am hydrating or using my seat as a table to eat lunch.
 I really enjoy answering peoples' questions, challenging stereotypes and inspiring them with my story to chase their own dreams.
 However, sometimes it gets to a point where it takes several hours out of my day to talk to everyone who strikes up a conversation, and I have to cut the interaction short so I can make some distance or beat nightfall.

-Now that we've set up with context with part one, I'll respond with the second part of how I personally approach people.
 As far as directions or general conversation, I say Hello, introduce myself in a friendly way and ask if people can help me.
-I don't know the scientific term for this, but there's a certain psychology if you ask for help "Hi, can you help me find the gas station?" versus a more assertive "I'm looking for the gas station" that opens people up to helping you, versus just answering the question quickly and send you on your way.
+I don't know the scientific term for this, but there's a certain psychology if you ask for help "Hi, can you help me find the gas station?" versus a more assertive "I'm looking for the gas station" that opens people up to wanting to help you, versus just answering the question quickly and sending you on your way.

 Back to motorcyclists and how I approach them on the road.
 I'd like to have rider friends in every country.
 Sometimes they find me, but most of the time, I find them.
-For context, my friends tell me they think I'm weird and don't follow social norms.
-I actually received this comment again from my friend Dianna two days ago and this is probably one of those instances.
+Disclaimer: my friends tell me they think I'm weird and don't follow social norms.
+I actually received this comment recently from my friend Dianna two days ago and this is probably one of those instances.
 I can't disagree, but you know when you keep pushing your own comfort zone further and further, that when you look how far you've gone, it CAN be deemed as socially strange upon reflecting on the whole picture on what most people do.
 Here's my technique:

 I stalk them.

 Let me clarify.
 I stalk them in a way that is similar to a stray cat looking for food from someone who repeatedly feeds them.
 I am just drawn to motorcyclists and want to be friends with them.
-I ride around town looking for parked motorcycles, and if there are riders by their bikes, I pull over, dismount, take off my helmet and say "Hi!" with the friendliest wide eye smile I can.
+Basically, I ride around town looking for parked motorcycles, and if there are riders by their bikes, I pull over, dismount, take off my helmet and say "Hi!" with the friendliest wide eye smile I can.
 However, if there is no one at their bikes, I wait for them until they come back.
-Or if I find some motorcyclists riding, I follow them until they stop and I pull over at the same time as them.
+Or if I find motorcyclists riding, I follow them until they stop and I pull over at the same time as them.
 This is probably bordering being OVERLY friendly, extroverted and maybe even creepy, but I know I don't have ill will, I just am very adamant about making moto friends on my expedition.
-The great thing about our moto community if that in doing this technique, I have never felt like I was intruding and always felt welcome.
+The great thing about our moto community is that in doing this technique, I have never felt like I was intruding and always felt welcome.
 Motorcycles have this strange ability to bring people together.
-However, I will say that in order to do this, one needs to be able to read the room, understand if they are actually intruding and making others feel uncomfortable.
-One needs self awareness to avoid crossing the pushy line.

-Upon approaching some Romanian-Hungarian riders at a border crossing, they invited me to join them at a Motorcycle Rock Festival where we camped together, listened to live bands and soaked in a natural hot spring.
+Upon approaching some Romanian-Hungarian riders at a border crossing, they invited me to join them at a Motorcycle Rock Festival in Hungary where we camped together, listened to live bands and soaked in a natural hot spring.

 I waited at this motorcyclist's bike in Estonia until he came back, we became friends and he invited me to crash at his place where I had a beautiful loft to myself.